JasonDisj/ghost-tindr/README.md

 # Relic

-Relic is a Tinder clone project that users can distract the pesky ghosts living in their houses by setting them up on a "date" to avoid the heeby jeebies 👻
+Relic is a React based Tinder clone project that users can distract the pesky ghosts living in their houses by setting them up on a "date" to avoid the heeby jeebies 👻

 ## Login / Signup page